Juviro/mythic-commander/clash/next.md

 * when aligning a card stacked with lower x/y, put it behind the other card

 # Backlog

+* dragging a card briefly shows the card in the original position (prod only because of latency)
+  * add context that stores new card positions whenever they are dropped in BattlefieldDropzone.
+  * check for that position in BattlefieldCard and overwrite original position
+  * delete it from that context whenever the cardId is in an update

 * save gamestate whenever a player leaves